Murray Seasongood

 Murray Seasongood (October 27, 1878 – February 21, 1983) was an American lawyer and politician.
 He led a government reform movement in Cincinnati, founding the Charter Party and served as the Mayor of Cincinnati, Ohio from 1926 to 1930.
 He was the first mayor under the city's 1925 charter.
+He remains the longest lived mayors of Cincinnati as well as one of the longest lived mayors in the United States.

 Early life and career

 He was born in Cincinnati on October 27, 1878, the son of Emily (née Fechheimer) and Alfred Seasongood.
 He had three siblings, Martha, Rose, and Edwin.
 His father was a wealthy clothing merchant who worked for Heidelbach, Seasongood & Co., co-founded by his great-uncle Jacob Seasongood and Philip Heidelbach (later J. & L. Seasongood after the departure of Heidelbach and then Seasongood, Menderson & Co after the retirement of Jacob).
 He graduated from Harvard University and Harvard Law School and began a career in the law with Warrington & Paxton.

 Mayor of Cincinnati

 Cincinnati had a notoriously corrupt government under George B. Cox, also known as “Boss” Cox.
 Lincoln Steffens called Cincinnati of the two worst governed cities in the United States.
 In 1905, then-Secretary of War William Howard Taft delivered a speech in Akron that attacked the corruption under Cox.

 Although Cox's candidate was defeated in that election, his political machine continued to dominate the city.
 In 1921, Republicans controlled 31 out of 32 seats on the city council.
 Seasongood, himself a Republican, founded the City Charter Committee and placed a reform agenda to break the bosses' control of city politics.

 The new Charter passed in 1924 and reorganized the city council from 32 members to nine with non-partisan elections.
 It created a civil service system to eliminate political patronage and made Cincinnati the first large city with a council-manager administration.
 With the new charter in place, Seasongood was elected to the Cincinnati City Council.
 His colleagues on the council elected him as the first mayor under the new system.

 As Mayor, Seasongood was instrumental in the establishment of a county park board, after visiting and admiring the Emerald Necklace that is Cleveland Metroparks.
 He is the namesake of the Murray Seasongood Pavilion in Eden Park, Cincinnati.